mguthmuller/rcqm/README.md

 ## Default files included in the analysis

-app, bin, feature, lib, spec and test directories
+'app', 'bin', 'feature', 'lib', 'spec' and 'test' directories

 ## Functionalities: